lineality/Online_Voting_Using_One_Time_Pads/README.md

 1. no physical printed copies or separate air-gapped hardware ?. one pad per set of elections vs. two pads per single election (backup pads?)

+Notes:
-individual permission drop-off folders (like S3)
+- individual permission drop-off folders (like S3)

-anonymized ballots (storing data without direct connection to user information)
+- anonymized ballots (storing data without direct connection to user information)

-face-picture when sending in vote
+- face-picture when sending in vote

-vote by phone system, tied to that phone...(note: if you loose the phone)
+- vote by phone system, tied to that phone...(note: if you loose the phone)